 The Fred Jordan Mission has provided food, clothing, blankets and other services to the homeless population of inner city Los Angeles for more than 50 years.
 Its Street Banquet on Skid Row offers a traditional turkey dinner to hundreds of the area’s homeless.
 FJM also hosts a Christmas Celebration during which volunteers hand out food bags, toys and blankets—as well as sing carols—to more than 12,000 of downtown’s neediest.
 Volunteer opportunities are also available during Easter, Mother’s Day and Back-to-Shool.
 Check the Mission’s website and fill out a volunteer form to get involved.
 Note: The FJM is a religious organization and tends to hand out “food for the soul” (a.k.a. bibles) along with its “food for the body”—in case that sort of thing makes you uncomfy.

 This organization distributes food (chicken, fresh fruits and veggies, granola bars, milk etc.) and gently used clothing, shoes and blankets every week in Hollywood.
 You can sign up to volunteer anytime, and though it usually costs $25 (providing the funds to feed about five people for a day), for FOF’s big Thanksgiving Day celebration, volunteer cost is $100.
 Note: Neil Patrick Harris is a benefactor—he won $100,000 for FOF on Jeopardy in 2010—so don’t be surprised if while volunteering you see him don a hairnet and take to the streets.

 Hope of the Valley Rescue Mission offers a host of services, including hot meals, health services and housing to the needy population in San Fernando Valley.
-Its annual Thanksgiving Banquet volunteer sign-up is full, but you can still help to hand out hot meals, clothing, medicine and hygiene kits every Tuesday through Friday, as well as volunteering for its breakfast on Saturdays and BBQs every other Sunday.
+Though its annual Thanksgiving Banquet volunteer sign-ups often fill up, you can still help to hand out hot meals, clothing, medicine and hygiene kits on weekdays, as well as volunteering for its breakfast on Saturdays and BBQs every other Sunday.
 Check the website for a calendar of events.